 1. Where is the camp?

-The MS Summer Camp is held at an Easter Seals camp facility which is fully accessible.
-The location varies to ensure we welcome campers from across the country!
+The MS Summer Camp is held at Easter Seals Camp Merrywood, a camp facility near Ottawa, Ontario which is fully accessible.

 2. Who can apply?